spitfire05/wavegen-rs/README.md

     ]);
 ```

-2. Turn it into an iterator and sample
+3) Turn it into an iterator and sample:

 ```rust
 let some_samples: Vec<f64> = wf.iter().take(200).collect();